alloy01/alloy01/README.md

 **Developer exploring different areas of software engineering, from building applications to understanding the systems behind them.**

-TypeScript · React · Node.js · Testing · Docker · DSA · Linux · Python
+TypeScript · React · Node.js · FastAPI · Testing · Docker · DSA · Linux · Python

 *Build it.
 Break it.
 Understand it.
 Improve it.*